ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 * Fn `set`, sets the data you want to store in the contract
 * Fn `get`, gets the saved data you have already stored

-Since every call to ethereum storage is a transaction (txn) requiring gas we will execute txns to save/store the data. `get` will get this data without costing gas, see steps 4 of section _Contract Deployment and testing on the UC_ to know what is `gas` and how to get it for the UC.
+Since every call to ethereum storage is a transaction requiring gas we will execute txns to save/store the data. `get` will get this data without costing gas, see steps 4 of section _Contract Deployment and testing on the UC_ to know what is `gas` and how to get it for the UC.

 2. Compile this contract using `solc` the solidity compiler, by parsing it into a `json` format and assigning it to a JavaScript variable `storageTestOutput` with the flags --optimize and --combined-json.
 Save this to the present working directory as the `storageTest.js` file.
 Check if you have the files (and its contents), before moving forward.